BartOtten/routex/USAGE.md

 +  end
 ```

-The on_mount hook is used to attach a `handle_param` hook that assigns a few
+The `on_mount` hook attaches a `handle_param` which in turn assigns a few
-(helper) values to the connection or socket.
-This includes the current url and
+(helper) values to the connection and/or socket.
+This includes the current url
-any assigns created by Routex Extensions.
-When you want to have full control over
+and any assigns created by Routex Extensions.
+When you want to have full control
-these hooks, you can use something like the snippet below instead.
+over these hooks, you can use something like the snippet below instead.

 ```elixir
 def on_mount(_, params, session, socket) do